nielszweistein/linux-behringer/README.md

 # linux-behringer error

-I buy a behringer UMC204HD and it wad driving me crazy... !!!
+I buy a behringer UMC204HD and it was driving me crazy... !!!

 OS :  Archlinux - 5.17.2-arch3-1